dannydoritoeth/awai/sales-copilot/worker/README.md

 # Ideal Client Analysis Service

-This service helps analyze and categorize clients using HubSpot data and AI-powered similarity matching.
+This service analyzes and scores clients using HubSpot data, embeddings, and AI-powered similarity matching.

 ## Setup

-1. Configure your environment variables in `.env.example`:
+1. Configure your environment variables in `.env`:
 ```env
 # HubSpot OAuth Configuration
 HUBSPOT_CLIENT_ID=your_app_id        # This is your HubSpot App ID